-- Notes: 1.
-Yes in the protocol columns indicates that the command is supported and has the same functionality and command sequence as other commands marked Yes. - 2.
+- 1. Yes in the protocol columns indicates that the command is supported and has the same functionality and command sequence as other commands marked Yes. - 2.
 Address bytes = 0.
 Dummy clock cycles = 0. - 3.
 Address bytes = 3.
 Dummy clock cycles default = 8. - 4.
 Address bytes default = 3; address bytes = 4 (extended address).
 Dummy clock cycles = 0. - 5.
 Address bytes default = 3; address bytes = 4 (extended address).
 Dummy clock cycles default = 8.
 Dummy clock cycles default = 10 (when quad SPI protocol is enabled).
 Dummy clock cycles are configurable by the user. - 6.
 Address bytes default = 3; address bytes = 4 (extended address).
 Dummy clock cycles default = 6.
 Dummy clock cycles default = 8 when quad SPI protocol is enabled.
 Dummy clock cycles are configurable by the user. - 7.
 Address bytes default = 3; address bytes = 4 (extended address).
 Dummy clock cycles default = 8.
 Dummy clock cycles are configurable by the user. - 8.
 Address bytes = 4.
 Dummy clock cycles = 0. - 9.
 Address bytes = 4.
 Dummy clock cycles default = 8.
 Dummy clock cycles default = 10 (when quad SPI protocol is enabled).
 Dummy clock cycles are configurable by the user. - 10.
 Address bytes = 4.
 Dummy clock cycles default = 10.
 Dummy clock cycles is configurable by the user. - 11.
 When the device is in dual SPI protocol, the command can be entered with any of these three codes.
 The different codes enable compatibility between dual SPI and extended SPI protocols. - 12.
-When the device is in guad SPI protocol, the command can be entered with any of these three codes.
+When the device is in quad SPI protocol, the command can be entered with any of these three codes.
 The different codes enable compatibility between quad SPI and extended SPI protocols. - 13.
-The WRITE ENABLE command must be issued first before this command can be execu- - 14.
-This command is only for part numbers N25Q256A83E5F40x and N25Q256A83E1240x. - 15.
-The code 38h is valid only for part numbers N25Q256A83ESF40x and N25Q256A83E1240x; the code 12h is valid for the other part numbers.
+The WRITE ENABLE command must be issued first before this command can be executed. - 14.
+This command is only for part numbers N25Q256A83ESF40x, N25Q256A83E1240x, and N25Q256A83ESFA0F.